Search for topics or resources

 “Parents have a lot of questions about where food comes from and how it’s made,” says Woodside, who’s also a mom.
 “We want to share accurate information about dairy and how it’s produced.”

-Clearing that up has been a critical factor in UDIM’s digital marketing with Metro Parent, a metro Detroit family resource since 1986 and a sister company of Zoe Marketing & Communications.
+Clearing that up has been a key part of UDIM’s digital marketing with Metro Parent, a metro Detroit family resource since 1986 and a sister company of Zoe Marketing & Communications.

-“We do a lot of work and outreach with healthcare professionals,” Woodside says.
-That means they have a qualified network of pediatricians and dietitians to interview — along with the dairy farmers themselves.
+“We do a lot of outreach with healthcare professionals,” Woodside says.
+This means access to a network of pediatricians, dietitians and dairy farmers to provide expert insights.

-“Our campaigns are often quick hits,” Woodside explains.
-“Having this pillar page where we continuously have new, relevant content has really helped us reach our audience."
+“Our campaigns are often quick hits,” says Woodside.
+“Having this pillar page where we continuously have new, relevant content has really helped us reach our audience.”

-Readers’ interest in farm practices also struck Woodside.
+Parents’ interest in farm practices also stood out.
 Stories like “What Do Dairy Cows Do in Winter?” and “How Technology is Transforming Dairy Farms” get top traffic.

 “It shows that parents truly are interested in where their food comes from, and we’re helping with that education.”

-In working with Metro Parent and Zoe, Woodside says the writing stands out, backed by 35+ years of journalism experience.
+Woodside credits Metro Parent and Zoe’s 35+ years of journalism experience.

-“The writing is so strong, and we don’t get that from other partners, surprisingly,” Woodside says.
-“The writing team ensures we have experts in the field who act as spokespeople and are interviewed for the articles.”
-Woodside herself has been one of these interviewees.
-“Great questions, great conversations.
-It was a very positive interaction.”
+“The writing is so strong, and we don’t get that from other partners, surprisingly,” she says.
+“The team ensures we have experts in the field who act as spokespeople.”

 “We want to keep our eye on what consumers are asking and if there are myths we can dispel,” Woodside says.
 “I’m always looking to Zoe’s creative team for marketing ideas.”

-If you’re also looking for a content-driven marketing approach — or to discover what could work for you — talk to us.
-Zoe marketing experts can help you assess your best options.
+If you’re considering a content-driven marketing approach, talk to us.
+Zoe’s marketing experts can help you assess the best strategy for your business.

-And, to learn more about sponsored content, these articles are ideal next steps:
+And, to learn more about sponsored content, check out:

 As Zoe Marketing & Communications’ content manager, Kim Kovelle brings over 20 years of writing and editing experience in metro Detroit.
 She has strong roots in community journalism and a knack for making complicated topics make more sense.